This article was updated on August 26th, 2023

 If your pup isn’t showing any other signs other than clear or lighter-colored urine, you may choose to monitor them for a day or two and see if things change.
 Again, seeing clear pee on one or two trips outside shouldn’t be too much of an alarm, especially if everything else seems right with your dog.

-You may also want to keep a close eye out for other signs, including drinking more, eating less, weight loss, or behavior changes.
-As a point of reference, dogs normally drink about one ounce of water per pound of body weight per day.
-This means that a 10-pound dog should drink about 10 ounces of water.
 You can use these guidelines to measure how much your dog is drinking to determine if it’s excessive or not.
 Keep in mind that every dog is different, and some variation is normal.

 If your dog’s clear pee doesn’t darken up in a day or two or they start showing other concerning signs, be sure to contact your vet.
-They will be able to determine the cause of the lighter-colored urine, tell you whether it’s a concern or not, and start treatment when necessary.

 Diagnosing causes of clear pee is going to start with, you guessed it, a urine sample.
 If you’re able to catch one in a clean container, your vet will thank you.

-They may run some blood tests to check blood sugar levels, hormonal responses, and organ function as well.
+Your vet may also run some blood tests to check blood sugar levels, hormonal responses, and organ function as well.

+From there, they’ll look to start treatment.
 The cost of these treatments is going to vary widely based on the cause.
 Most of these issues will need lifelong treatment and monitoring and can get very expensive in the long run.

-Is clear pee in dogs good?
+Can clear pee in dogs be a good sign?

 The normal color of a dog’s pee is light yellow to nearly clear.
 It may be normal for some dogs to run on the clearer side, depending on their hydration status.
 If you notice that your dog’s pee is clearer than usual, watch them for other signs as well as for the color to return to normal.

-Does clear pee mean my dog has a UTI?
+Could clear pee mean my dog has a UTI?

 UTIs are usually characterized by more frequent pee breaks, urinating small amounts, or foul-smelling or cloudy urine.
 Clear urine is more often caused by drinking more water or by the kidneys failing to concentrate pee successfully.
+Learn more about Male Dog UTIs / Female Dog UTIs.

 What color should my dog’s pee be?